Updated: Jan 6

-This was a piece I wrote a while ago, but as we still go to sea and sail, then it still applies.
-And as a life coach I like to find anecdotes that relate to life, and this one exemplifies slowing the pace of life down, and simplifying it at the same time...
+This was a piece I wrote a while ago while sailing Black Wind in the Sea of Cortez, but as we still go to sea and sail, it still applies.
+And as a coach I like to find anecdotes that relate to life, and this one exemplifies slowing the pace of everything down, and simplifying it at the same time...

-Everything we do has risks, and anybody who ventures out to sea takes a risk simply by going.
-Getting closer to nature I try and avoid using engines and prefer to use sail only, even though by taking away the option of using a motor we reduce our allowable margin of error even further.
+Everything we do has risks, and anybody who ventures out to sea in a small sailing boat takes a risk simply by going.
+Getting closer to nature I try and avoid using engines as much as possible and prefer to use sail, even though by taking away the option of using a motor we reduce our allowable margin of error even further.
 I also tend not to fill our craft with gadgets such as air conditioning, televisions, satellite, freezers, and the other components that use vast amounts of power, are very susceptible to break down, cost a lot of money, and are largely unnecessary.

 "The person who says they are not afraid in a storm is either a liar or inhuman.
 I know my own boat very well...
 But you must never underestimate the power of Mother Nature – she will always throw up one last trick if you don’t have the most respect for her.
 You can never conquer her, but you can endure her."
 Sir Robin Knox Johnston